2007 •Nintendo DS

 Retro display choices are always a negotiation.
 Some buyers want sharp all-purpose flexibility, others want a screen that flatters the systems they actually play most.
 Good reviews should make that tradeoff visible instead of pretending every resolution solves every problem.

 JXD S7300C leaves the strongest impression when you frame it as a recommendation for players who want a balanced handheld that can stretch beyond the basics.
-That framing keeps the review honest and stops the verdict from sliding into generic praise.
+That is also what turns the buying advice from noise into something useful.

 Broad emulation range is not just a catchy label here.
 It is the cleanest shorthand for why this device deserves attention.
 The compatibility profile around Game Boy (A), NES (A), Sega Genesis (A), and Game Boy Advance (A) gives it a concrete identity.